daggerhart/widget-wrangler/README.txt

 = How do I display my widgets? =

 There are two ways to accomplish this.
-The easiest way is to go to the standard Widget area under the Appearance admin menu item and drag the "Widget Wrangler - Corral" widget into the wordpress sidebar where it should appear, then select which "Widget Wrangler - Corral" should be shown from the widget's options.
+The easiest way is to go to the standard Widget area under the Appearance admin menu item and drag the WW Sidebar widget into the sidebar area where it should appear, then select which WW sidebar should be shown from the widget options.
 The other way requires you to edit your template files and find any instance of the dynamic_sidebar() function.
-Replace these functions with ww_dynamic_corral(corral_id).
+Replace these functions with ww_dynamic_sidebar('name_of_sidebar').

 = How can I control the widget's template (HTML)? =

 In the widget-wrangler directory there is a file named 'templates/widget.php'.
-Copy this file to your theme's root directory.
-You can edit the HTML in the file to have widgets appear as you want.
+Copy this file to your theme's root directory and rename it 'widget.php'.
+You can edit the HTML in the file to have widgets defaultly appear as you want.
-To template specific widgets, save a copy of as widget-[widget ID].php in your theme directory (eg. widget-121.php, where 121 is the widget's ID).
-Other templates are also available and are suggested on a widget's edit page in the Advanced Help area.
+To template specific widgets, save a copy of templates/widget.php as widget-[widget ID].php in your theme directory. (eg. widget-121.php, where 121 is the widget's ID)

 = Can I use existing wordpress widgets? =

 Mostly.
-Widgets designed for Wordpress 3+ are able to be used with the 'Copy Widget' option in the Widget Wrangler menu.
+Widgets designed for Wordpress 3+ are able to be used with the 'Copy WP Widget' option in the Widget Wrangler menu.
 Widgets programmed for older versions of wordpress may not work.

-= What does it mean to Copy a widget? =
+= What does it mean to Copy/Clone a widget? =

-When you Copy a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget.
+When you Copy a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget pre-filled.
+A copied widget will contain the original widget instance form for the WP widget.

 == Screenshots ==